hail-is/hail/python/hail/docs/soft_dev_instructions.rst

 - Before submitting your PR, you should rebase onto the latest master.
 - PRs must pass all tests before being merged.
 See the section above on `Running the tests`_ locally.
 - PRs require a review before being merged.
 We will assign someone from our dev team to review your PR.
+- Code in PRs should be formatted according to the style in ``code_style.xml``.
+  This file can be loaded into Intellij to automatically format your code.
+- When you make a PR, include a short message that describes the purpose of the PR and any necessary context for the changes you are making.